MatthiasLHK/CS2101UG/docs/index.md

 * `INDEX` must be a **positive whole number** e.g. 1, 2, 10.

-* Index must be a **positive whole number** and does not exceed the number tasks in the Todo List.
+* Index must be a **positive whole number** and does not exceed the number of task in the Todo List.

 Example(s):